Qt Sensors - Grue Sensor Example

 The Qt Sensors - Grue sensor example demonstrates all the steps from creating a new sensor to using it.

-The Grue sensor is defined in a library so that applications can use it.
-The source code is available in the
+The Grue sensor is defined in a new sensor plugin that applications can use.

 This example was created using the make_sensor.pl script which can be found in src/sensors.
 As such, it contains some generated code that defines the convenience classes GrueFilter and GrueSensor.

-The Grue sensor implementation lives in a plugin that is loaded by the Qt Sensors library.
+The Grue sensor implementation lives in the plugin that is loaded by the Qt Sensors library.
 The source code is available in the

 The Grue sensor needs a backend before it can be used.
 The backend provided is rather basic and it relies on some kind of light sensor to work but it gets the job done.
 If new hardware that can detect the actual presence of Grues becomes available a backend could be created that supports this hardware and applications using the Grue sensor would be able to use it without any changes.

 There are a few mandatory parts to a backend.
 They are the start and stop methods and the setReading call.
 The start and stop methods are used to start and stop any underlying hardware.
 In the case of this backend they start and stop a light sensor.
 In the start method, the backend should call the

 sensorBusy() methods if it cannot start.